jasi341/major_project/README.md

 # ChatHub

-A chatting application
+A chatting applicationwith Material3 design

 This project is made using flutter and firebase.

 A few resources to get you started if this is your first Flutter project:

-# Login//Register Screeen
+# Login/Register Screeen

 ![WhatsApp Image 2023-06-19 at 1 33 17 PM](https://github.com/jasi341/ChatHub/assets/115690060/c5edb7f5-8af3-42e2-855a-d7029c546dd7)